Murray County DUI Lawyer - Murray County DUI Attorney

 In Georgia, a DUI conviction will leave an individual facing long-term consequences that can negatively impact your reputation, career, future employment opportunities, and other aspects of your life.
 A conviction will also be on your driving record permanently.
 Richard Lawson is a former North Georgia DUI Prosecutor with more than 20 years experience handling DUI cases throughout North Georgia.
 Our office is the top-rated and most reviewed DUI Defense firm in Georgia.
 Our reviews can be found on AVVO.

-If you have been arrested for DUI in Georgia, you have only ten business days to request an Administrative License Suspension (ALS) Hearing.
-If you (or your Murray County DUI Lawyer) do not request the hearing, or if it is not requested within the ten-day time frame, your license will be suspended.
+If you have been arrested for DUI in Georgia, you have only thirty business days to request an Administrative License Suspension (ALS) Hearing or choose to install an ignition interlock device in your vehicle.
+If you (or your Murray County DUI Lawyer) do not request the hearing, or if it is not requested within the thirty-day time frame, your license will be suspended.
 The State of Georgia assesses a fee of $150 to file the hearing request.
 If you refused the State's chemical test, your Georgia driver's license will be suspended for one year with no chance for a restricted permit or early reinstatement.

 If you have been arrested and charged with DUI, you more than likely have questions such as these: